Story of My Life

 That is the extent of my team sports career.
 All overseas and all lasting a hot second.

-My mom signed me up when I was 10 years old.
+My mom signed me up because it was clear I needed a sport others did not depend on me for.
 She thought it would be a good idea since I spent the majority of my time playing roller coaster and zoo tycoon (I’m still the champ FYI).
 I was overweight, but my parents would never bluntly say it.
 She asked me and I had always loved swimming (I was Sharks and Minnows champ at lessons) so I agreed.
 I was by no means the fastest swimmer and by no means motivated.
 I did it as other kids do to stay busy.
 I would pull on those lane lines during backstroke, freestyle whenever.
 Something clicked though my ninth grade year.
 I fell in love with the pool.
 I enjoyed going to practice.
 I wanted to better myself.
 9th grade was a pivotal point in my life.

 Throughout high school I swim distance events such as the 500.
 In college, I began to hate the 500 and started to love events such as the mile, and 1000.
 The 1000 is by far my favorite event.
 I could swim those 40 lengths all day everyday.
 I’m the type of person who can stare at the bottom of the pool for countless hours and not get too bored.
 Swimming from point A back to Point A periodically doesn’t bother me.
 You still had to be there for 2 hours to practice no matter what set you’re doing and I don’t have to deal with drama if my face is looking at that black line for 2 hours.